javelit/docs/content/develop/concepts/architecture/forms.md

 ## Principle

 If a widget is not in a form, that widget will trigger a script rerun whenever a user changes its value.
-For widgets with keyed input (`st.number_input`, `st.text_input`, `st.text_area`), a new value triggers a rerun when the user clicks or tabs out of the widget.
+For widgets with keyed input (`Jt.numberInput`, `Jt.textInput`, `Jt.textArea`), a new value triggers a rerun when the user clicks or tabs out of the widget.
 A user can also submit a change by pressing `Enter` while their cursor is active in the widget.

 On the other hand if a widget is inside of a form, the script will not rerun when a user clicks or tabs out of that widget.
 For widgets inside a form, the script will rerun when the form is submitted and all widgets within the form will